 I’ve been really sick this week.
 I’m not telling you this because I want sympathy.
 (Okay, I want sympathy.
 But that’s besides the point.)
 I’m telling you this because it took me three full days of dragging my ill body around before I gave myself permission to get in bed and be sick.

 I noticed on day three of this raging cold that I was journaling yet again about how sick I was and how much work I had to do.
 How I didn’t have time to be sick.
-How I really just wanted to climb in bed with my Theraflu and the new season of Grey’s Anatomy.
+How I really just wanted to climb in bed with my Theraflu and Netflix.

 It’s funny how we get to be adults, dishing out permission left and right to others, yet we still forget to give ourselves permission for self-care.